opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 ### Ordered dimensions

-The `ordered_dimensions` parameter are fields based on which metrics will be aggregated in a star-tree index.
-The star-tree index will be picked for querying only if all the fields in the query are part of the `ordered_dimensions`.
+The `ordered_dimensions` parameter contains fields based on which metrics will be aggregated in a star-tree index.
+The star-tree index will be selected for querying only if all the fields in the query are part of the `ordered_dimensions`.

 When using the `ordered_dimesions` parameter, follow these best practices: